 From the moment we hit puberty, acne becomes a big part of most of our lives.
 In fact, according to the American Academy of Dermatology, acne is the most common skin condition in the United States, affecting about 50 million Americans every year.
 But you may not get off scot-free after your teen years.
 For many, acne doesn't just disappear.
 Instead, it can carry on into adulthood, or develop then for the very first time.

-Read on for the best acne face washes you can buy at Walmart now.
+Read on for the best acne face washes you can buy now.

-Best Overall: Neutrogena Oil-Free Salicylic Acid Acne Fighting Face Wash
+Best Drugstore: Neutrogena Oil-Free Acne Fighting Face Wash

-Best for Oily Skin: Differin Daily Deep Face Cleanser
+Best for Oily Skin: Differin Daily Deep Cleanser